Predicting fixed-sample test decisions enables anytime-valid inference: Predictive rejection probability

 \subsection{Monte Carlo computation of the predictive rejection probability}

-In many settings the conditional distribution of the completed-sample statistic $T_N^{(n)}$ under the null hypothesis is not available in closed form.
-In such cases, the predictive rejection probability $Q_n$ can be computed by Monte Carlo simulation.

-Conditional on the observed data $\mathcal{F}_n$, we generate independent replicates of the unobserved future data $X_{n+1}^{(b)},\dots,X_N^{(b)} \sim \mathbb{P}_0$, $b=1,\dots,B$, according to the null hypothesis.
-Each replicate is combined with the observed data to form a completed-sample statistic $T_N^{(n,b)}$.
+In many settings the conditional distribution of the predicted sample statistic $T_N^{(n)}$ under the null hypothesis is not available in closed form.
+In such cases, the predictive rejection probability $(Q_n)$ can be computed by Monte Carlo simulation.
+Conditional on the observed data $\mathcal{F}_n$, we can generate independent replicates of the unobserved future data $X_{n+1}(b),\dots,X_N(b) \sim P$, $b=1,\dots,B$, according to the null hypothesis which defines $P$, and which may include parameter estimation as in the Student $t$ example.
+Each replicate is combined with the observed data to form a completed-sample statistic $T_N^{(n)}(b)$.
 The predictive rejection probability is then approximated by

 This estimator is unbiased for $Q_n$ conditional on $\mathcal{F}_n$, and its accuracy can be controlled by the number of replicates $B$.
 In practice, modest values of $B$ (e.g.\ a few thousand) are sufficient, depending on the value of the stopping criteria.